 Hilda Beatrice Hand was born on 16 November 1876 in Acton, Middlesex.
-Educated at a private school in Ealing, Hilda completed her nurse's training at St Olaves' Infirmary from November 1897 until July 1901.
-Hilda worked as a Sister in the Park Fever Hospital between July 1901 and June 1903 and then in private nursing from August 1903 until July 1906.
+Educated at a private school in Ealing, Hand completed her nurses' training at St Olaves' Infirmary from November 1897 until July 1901.
+Hand worked as a Sister in the Park Fever Hospital between July 1901 and June 1903 and then in private nursing from August 1903 until July 1906.
 During this time she trained to become a midwife.
-After passing her Central Midwifes’ Board (C.M.B) examination she went on to work as a midwife at the General Lying-in Hospital from November 1906 until February 1907.
+After passing her Central Midwifes’ Board (CMB) examination she went on to work as a midwife at the General Lying-in Hospital from November 1906 until February 1907.
 This was one of the first general (non-denominational) maternity hospitals in Great Britain.

 Between September 1907 until April 1913 Hand travelled to India, working as a Sister for Lady Minto’s Indian Nursing Service.

 Lady Minto's Nursing Association was established in 1906 in the UK.
 Its chief objective was to supply trained female nurses and midwives to patients requiring attendance in any part of the Indian Empire.